AdamSulek/pharmacoscore-benchmark/README.md

 The datasets contains the following files:
 * pharmacophore_labels.parquet: Contains the pharmacophore labels for checking pharmacophore allignment.
 * raw.parquet: Contains the raw data used for training and validating models, with labels: class, activity.
+Training is based on ECFP_2 column, based on Morgan fingerprint without count and with radius 2.
 * graph_data_class.p: Contains the graph data for the class model used by GCN.
 * graph_data_activity.p: Contains the graph data for the activity model used by GCN.